 With mobile gaining traction almost everywhere, Google search is no exception.
-Considering the number of Google searches on each device, 63% of Google’s US organic search traffic originated from mobile devices.
+When we take a look at the number of Google searches on each device, 63% of Google’s US organic search traffic originated from mobile devices.

-This means that many potential customers may find your eCommerce store while browsing the web on their mobile devices.
-Do you want to make a good impression on the mobile user?
-If so, then having a mobile-friendly website is a must.
+This means many potential customers may find your eCommerce store while browsing the web on their mobile devices.
+Numerous experiments performed by our expert team indicate that having a mobile-friendly website is a must when you want to make a good impression on the mobile user.
 It is also fundamental when it comes to encouraging them to move down the marketing funnel.

 Are you wondering how to rank on Google’s first page?
 Think mobile-first!

-In the past, Googlebot primarily used a website’s desktop version to check a page’s relevance to a search query.
-However, this has since shifted to mobile versions.
+In the past, Googlebot primarily used a website’s desktop version to check a page’s relevance to a search query, but this has since shifted to mobile versions.